jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.39 ListUniqueValues

-Lists the unique values contained in a field witin a vector's attribute table.
+Lists the unique values contained in a field witin a vector's attribute table..

 *Parameters*: